archived-codacy/ruby-codacy-coverage/README.md

 export CODACY_RUN_LOCAL=true
 ```

+Note: You should keep your API token well **protected**, as it grants owner permissions to your projects.

 #### Running Tests

 When you run your tests, the plugin will send the coverage info to Codacy.